Sanglorian/orcus/Orcus Rulebook - current.md

 You can defend yourself as a standard action.
 When you take the Total Defense standard action, you focus entirely on avoiding attacks.

 +2 to all defenses until the start of your next turn.

+## Unnerve (standard action)

+*Target:* Staggered enemies of your choice that can see and hear you.

+*Attack:* Intimidate vs Will.
+Targets get a +10 bonus to their Will defense, or +15 if you do not speak in a language that they understand.

+*Hit:* The target surrenders.

+*Miss:* The target cannot be the target of your Deter or Unnerve action again until the end of this encounter.

 ## Use a Power (various actions)